-Most of the funds will be spent on borough-wide strategic CIL projects, but 15 per cent must be spent on projects that take into account the views of the neighbourhood where the new development has been built.
-For further details on the WLF and for examples of previous successful projects see the information pack.
+Most of the funds will be spent on borough-wide, "strategic" CIL projects, but 15 per cent must be spent on projects that take into account the views of the neighbourhood where the new development has been built.

 Wandsworth Local Fund Neighbourhoods

-Wave 5 of the WLF will be open to applications in the Autumn of 2018.
+Wave 6 of the WLF will be open to applications from Wednesday 1 August until Friday 28 September, inclusive.

 - Should not have any extra revenue implications to the council.